Brain Science Research Initiatives

 by Zara Jethani

 Neurosciences and Neurotherapeutics

 Brain-based disorders are among the most challenging conditions to treat.
-However, the neurosciences faculty at Pacific Neuroscience Institute and the John Wayne Cancer Institute is at the forefront of some of the most promising and innovative approaches in treating brain tumors and other neurological conditions.
+However, the neurosciences faculty at Pacific Neuroscience Institute and the Saint John’s Cancer Institute is at the forefront of some of the most promising and innovative approaches in treating brain tumors and other neurological conditions.
 Here’s a look of some of our projects.

 Noninvasive Brain Modulation Technology

 For the first time in more than a decade, patients with glioblastoma (GBM) have a noninvasive treatment option shown to increase survival with minimal adverse events.
 Our physicians were among the first to embrace technology that uses alternating electrical fields, called tumor treating fields (TTFields), within the human body to disrupt dividing cancer cells.

 The alternating electrical fields are applied to the brain through electrodes placed on the scalp.
 The device is worn continuously.
 One device, Optune®, a portable unit developed by Novocure, is approved by the Food and Drug Administration.
 As a leader in enrolling patients to clinical trials of the device, Santosh Kesari, MD, PhD, has opened an investigator-initiated clinical trial of Optune in combination with chemotherapy for patients with low-grade gliomas.